 Planning is also your best friend when it comes to your intake.
 Bulk cooking is the best way to stay on track without added stress.

-It’s ideal because I know what I am eating, and I have the food that I need at hand any time I want it.
+It’s ideal because I know what I’m eating, and I have the food I need at hand any time I want it.

-So on this post I will be sharing some tricks I have learned the past years.
+So on this post, I’ll be sharing some tricks I have learned the past years.